COVID - 19 Updates

 What is Clinical Placement?

 A Clinical Placement is a mandatory part of your course where you learn in a live work environment at one of our partner care facilities.
 You will be supervised and conduct practical training and demonstrate a range of competencies.
-The placement is conducted for at least 100 hours and will occur towards the end of the course.
-It is usually completed in 3 weeks.
+The placement is conducted for at least 200 hours and will occur in 3-4 blocks at the end of each term.
 Timings for each shift will be negotiated with the facility once the time arrives for you to commence placement.
 Your assessment schedule will highlight what you need to perform and demonstrate in the workplace.

 What are the benefits?